TravorLZH/travorlzh.github.io/_posts/2023-07-25-elliptic-functions-transformations-intro.md

 layout: post
 title:  "Introduction to the transformations of elliptic functions"
 date:   2023-07-25
-des:    We give an elementary derivation of Jacobian imaginary transformations and Landen's transformations and discuss their consequences in the theory of elliptic functions.
+des:    We give an elementary derivation of Jacobi's imaginary transformations and Landen's transformations and discuss their consequences in the theory of elliptic functions.
 tags:   complex-analysis elliptic-functions special-functions
 ---